-(10)
+(11)

 where C and D are parameters denoting wave velocity (Velo) and diffusivity (Diff) respectively.

+Similar to most other hydrological models (Efstratisdis et al., 2008), HYMOD_DS is not designed to model water abstractions for agricultural lands and dam operations within the basin.
+According to World Bank (2010), water demand for agricultural use is about 2,000 MCM (million cubic meters), or about 8.3% of the total annual flow.
+The Naglu dam (Figure 1) upstream of the Daronta streamflow gage forms the largest and most important reservoir in the basin, with an active storage of 379 MCM.
+In our hydrologic modelling process, the water consumed by irrigated croplands is implicitly accounted for by the evapotranspiration module.
+We note that the degree of irrigation impact during the time frame used for calibration (1960-1981) is likely much smaller than the current level.
+We also expect that using monthly data for calibration somewhat reduces the bias from human interference, particularly the daily operations of Naglu dam.
+Nevertheless, the calibration results for the gage below this dam (Daronta), and to a lesser extent the basin outlet (Dakah), should be approached with caution.
+Given that a majority of the gages examined in this study are on an underdeveloped branch of the Kabul River, issues of human interference on calibration are somewhat mitigated.

 Methods

 The purpose of this study is to explore the implications of different calibration strategies and choices for a computationally expensive distributed hydrologic model.
 A variety of calibration experiments are conducted, with the results from preceding experiments informing choices made for subsequent ones.
 All calibration approaches are tested in terms of their ability to predict flows at interior site gages that were left out of the calibration process.
-In all cases, the Genetic Algorithm (GA) is used as an optimization method for model parameter calibration (Wang, 1991; Zhang, et al., 2008; Kollat, et al., 2012), and the objective function is based simply on the Nash Sutcliff efficiency (NSE) (Nash & Sutcliff, 1970), which is by far the most utilized performance metric in hydrological model applications (Biondi et al., 2012).
+In all cases, the Genetic Algorithm (GA) introduced by Wang (1991) is used as an optimization method for model parameter calibration, and the objective function is based simply on the Nash Sutcliffe efficiency (NSE) (Nash & Sutcliff, 1970), which is by far the most utilized performance metric in hydrological model applications (Biondi et al., 2012).
 A multisite average of the NSE is used when evaluating performance across multiple sites.
 We fully recognize that the use of one objective, such as the NSE, is inferior compared to multi-objective approaches that can identify Pareto optimal solutions that provide good model performance across different components of the flow regime (Madsen, 2003; Efstratiadis & Koutsoyiannis, 2010; Li, et al., 2010; Kumar, et al., 2013).
 However, in this particular study daily hydrologic model simulations can only be compared against available monthly streamflow records, reducing the number of viable objectives against which to calibration.
 That is, statistics representing peak flows, extreme low flows, and other daily flow regime characteristics often used in multi-objective optimization approaches are unavailable.
 We believe that the use of a monthly NSE value as a single objective, while coarse, does not inhibit our ability to provide insight into the research questions posed.
+In addition to the NSE, the Kling-Gupta efficiency (KGE) (Gupta et al., 2009) is adopted as an alternative model performance metric, which equally weights model mean bias, variance bias, and correlation with observations.